quantify-os/quantify-scheduler/docs/tutorials/zhinst/index.md

 - In the example, the particular local_oscillator is given a `unique_name` which is then used in the `devices` to couple the channel of the device to that local oscillator.
 - The `instrument_name` is the QCoDes Instrument name for the local oscillator object.
 - The `frequency` property maps the frequency parameter which is used to set the frequency of the local oscillator.
 If set to `null`, then the local oscillator frequency is automatically calculated from the relation, LO frequency = RF frequency - Intermodulation frequency.
-- The `power` property is an optional key which maps the power parameter used to set the power of the local oscillator.
+- The `power` property is an optional key that maps the power parameter used to set the power of the local oscillator.
 If the key is not provided, no value will be set.
 Note that the units are based on the instruments used (i.e. if the QCoDeS instrument sets the power in dbm, then the power value should be in dbm).
 - The `phase` property is an optional key that maps the phase parameter used to set the phase of the local oscillator signal.
 If the key is not provided, no value will be set.
 Note that the units are based on the instruments used (i.e. if the QCoDeS instrument sets the phase in radians, then the phase value should be in radians).

 3. The `latency_corrections` property specifies a delay on a port-clock combination which is implemented by incrementing the `abs_time` of all operations applied to the port-clock combination.
 The delay is used to manually adjust the timing to correct for e.g., delays due to different cable lengths.